mzivic7/endcord/README.md

 - Show who is typing
 - Send 'typing' (ON by default)
 - Insertable newline in input line
-- Copy message text to clipboard
+- Copy message text/url to clipboard
 - Hide or mask blocked/ignored users
 - No ghost pings (when client is running)
 - Role colors in chat